hooyunzhe/minishell/README.md

 **Score: 101/125**

-In this project, we implemented a simplied version of Bash, a UNIX shell <br/>
+In this project, we implemented a simplified version of Bash, a UNIX shell <br/>
 We handled most edge cases, even those not required

 By: Naz & YZ <3 JNG